ShivanKaul/star-spec/draft-dss-star.md

 anonymizing proxy service such as {{Tor}}.
 However, use of OHTTP is likely to be the most efficient way to achieve oblivious submission.

+## Malicious Clients

+Malicious clients can perform a Sybil attack on the system by sending bogus reports to the Aggregation Server.
+A bogus report is one that will cause secret share recovery to fail.
+Aggregation Servers can limit the impact of such clients by using higher-layer defences such as identity-based certification {{Sybil}}.

 ## Malicious Aggregation Server

 ### Dictionary Attacks {#dictionary-attacks}